 Texas is a big part of modern American life.
-This state has captured the imagination of thousands of travelers throughout the years, attracting visitors with its beautiful scenery, friendly citizens, cultural diversity, and abundant opportunities for outdoor adventure.
+This state has captured the imagination of thousands of travelers throughout the years, attracting visitors with its beautiful scenery, friendly citizens, cultural diversity, a wide choice of bars and restaurants (you’re bound to find the best happy hour in Dallas, or wherever you are going, if you really want to enjoy the bars), and abundant opportunities for outdoor adventure.
 The beauty and history of Texas are best experienced on a road trip.
 The following destinations offer some of the best opportunities for seeing and doing all the things that the Lone Star State has to offer.

 Texas is a state that has a lot of history for more reasons than one.
 The state’s size, coupled with the various communities that make up the state, makes for a diverse environment for people to live in.
 Then there are the unique aspects of Texas that make it a great place to visit, whether it’s the sky-high historical markers, the many national parks, or the various museums and historical sites.
 So here are the 5 Great Texan Vacation Spots.

 There are countless restaurants and attractions in Austin, but a few places stand out as must-visit spots in the city.
 The first is one of Austin’s most famous restaurant and live music venues, The Mohawk.
 Located in the heart of downtown on Congress Avenue, The Mohawk has been a staple of Austin music and culture since 1995.
 The second is the recently renovated Austin History Center.
 Located in the heart of downtown, the center is a great place to learn more about the history of Austin the Texas Revolution, and have a look at some cool historical artifacts.